A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: The Training and Assessment System

 \subsection{Simulated Bridge Inspection}

-The inspection simulation created in Unity is illustrated in Figure \ref{fig:OV-1}.
-The simulation provides the visual stimulus of bridge inspection with an assistant drone for the inspector.
-To assure that it is close to the real-world work context, the simulation is designed to include five major elements of bridge inspection: the ground team, the drone, bridges, the job site, and example tasks.
+The inspection simulation created in Unity is illustrated in Fig.\ref{fig:OV-1}.
+The simulation provides the trainee with the visual stimulus of drone-assisted bridge inspection.
+To assure it is close to the real-world work context, the simulation is designed to include five major elements of bridge inspection: the ground team, the drone, bridges, the job site, and example tasks.